LewisLabUCSD/GlyCompare/README.md

 Here, we present GlyCompare, a novel method wherein glycans from glycomic data are decomposed to a minimal set of intermediate substructures, thus incorporating shared intermediate glycan substructures into all comparisons of glycans.

 ## Refactoring Notice 7/10/19
-To improve naming conventions, we are spending the day refactoring some of our function names.
-Please note that several top level function names should change in the next 24 hours.
+To improve naming conventions, we are spending a few day refactoring some of our function names.
+Please note that several top level function names should change in the next few days.
+We will remove this notice as soon as we are done.

 ## Citation
 Bokan Bao+, Benjamin P. Kellman+, Austin W. T. Chiang, Austin K. York, Mahmoud A. Mohammad, Morey W. Haymond, Lars Bode, and Nathan E. Lewis.
 2019. “****Correcting for Sparsity and Non-Independence in Glycomic Data through a Systems Biology Framework.****” bioRxiv. https://doi.org/10.1101/693507.